Lemurs of Madagascar (book): Content

-The completely revised second edition of Lemurs of Madagascar was reviewed in detail in the American Journal of Primatology by Stacey Tecot.
-Each chapter, section, and appendix was thoroughly summarized, and as with the reviews of previous editions, the chapter on subfossil lemurs was noted as one of the more "fascinating" parts of the book, particularly due to its colorful and informative illustrations.
-Although the book received only praise, Tecot did suggest two additions for the next edition: the need for information about the processes of island biogeography and expansion on captive conservation programs aside from the Duke Lemur Center, particularly at the Lemur Conservation Foundation and St. Catherines Island.
+The completely revised second edition was reviewed in detail in the American Journal of Primatology by Stacey Tecot.
+As with reviews of the previous edition, the chapter on subfossil lemurs and its illustrations were noted as one of the more "fascinating" parts of the book.
+Tecot suggested two additions for the next edition: the need for information about the processes of island biogeography and expansion on captive conservation programs aside from the Duke Lemur Center, particularly at the Lemur Conservation Foundation and St. Catherines Island.
 A subject index was also recommended, along with better referencing of the figures and illustrations.
-Otherwise, the book was praised as being better than other field guides due to its inclusion of seemingly obscure yet important details, such as how to get to lemur watching sites, travel time, where to stay, mentions of lesser-known sites, listings of species to be seen, best times to observe, and even, among other things, the number of habituated lemur groups in each area.
+Otherwise, the book was praised as being better than other field guides due to its inclusion of seemingly obscure yet important details, such as how to get to lemur watching sites, travel time, where to stay, mentions of lesser-known sites, listings of species to be seen, best times to observe, and the number of habituated lemur groups in each area.
 Tecot noted that the lemur checklist promoted competitive lemur watching, similar to birdwatching, and that the color-coded sections assisted in "on-the-fly species identification."
 Although very satisfied with the information provided for each species, Tecot commended the promise made in this edition to more extensively cover the published literature in the upcoming third edition.
 Like its predecessor, the second edition was praised as an excellent tool for ecotourists and researchers.
 It was also noted for its attempt to promote ecotourism as a conservation strategy.

-This newer edition was also mentioned briefly in the 2006 edition (volume 11) of Lemur News.
-The publication announcement highlighted the extensive coverage of scientific information throughout a range of chapters and appendices.
-The edition is said to contain over 200 illustrations, including drawings, photos, and maps.

-The 2010 third edition was reviewed in Lemur News by Alex Dunkel.
-He praised the increased level of detail in the new edition, which adds additional information on geology, the history of lemur research, and numerous aspects of lemur biology.
-Efforts to conserve lemurs have faced steep challenges, Dunkel wrote, due to political and economic instability in Madagascar, and these challenges make the new edition especially important.
+The third edition was reviewed in Lemur News by Alex Dunkel.
+He praised the increased level of detail in the new edition, which adds additional information on geology, the history of lemur research, and aspects of lemur biology.
+Dunkel expressed that steep challenges facing lemur conservation efforts due to political and economic instability in Madagascar made the new edition especially important.
 However, he worried that the increased size of the book made it less portable than its predecessors.